 Lott Leadership for Rising 9th Graders

 FOR QUESTIONS REGARDING THE RISING 9TH GRADERS PROGRAM, PLEASE CONTACT:

 The Lott Institute for Rising Ninth Graders, a partnership between the University of Mississippi’s Lott Leadership Institute and the Division of Outreach, is a program designed to develop critical thinking and leadership skills in soon-to-be high school freshmen.
 Its aim is to cultivate and inspire honest, compassionate, and responsive leaders who will focus on responsibility and stewardship.
 The overall goal being that students who complete the program will return to their high schools and put the new skills to work for the betterment of the community.

-Accepted students come from all over the State of Mississippi.
-They are given a residential college experience on the Ole Miss campus, earn high school credit, study public policy and leadership, all while forming bonds with peers in the program.
+Accepted students come from all over the state of Mississippi.
+They are given a residential experience on the Ole Miss campus, earn high school credit, study public policy and leadership, all while forming bonds with peers in the program.
 As part of the experience, students mingle with college administrators, student leaders and active community members while participating in current event discussions and decision-making activities.
-During the program, participants take a trip to Jackson, Mississippi, to see state government in action, hear from current leaders and tour the state’s capitol.
+During the program, participants take a trip to Little Rock, Arkansas to tour Heifer International, the Clinton Presidential Center, and Little Rock Central High School.
 Students will also participate in a service project to drive home the notion of stewardship from our leaders.

-There are two sessions of the Lott Leadership for Rising Ninth Graders available in 2014.
+There are two sessions of the Lott Leadership for Rising Ninth Graders.
 Twenty-four students will be selected to attend each term.
 A principal, guidance counselor, or Ole Miss recruiter must nominate a student in order for the student to receive an application.
 Only five students per school may be nominated.